VoidXH/Poor-Man-s-AI/README.md

 ### Mixture-of-Artists (MoA)
 The image generation part is based on allowing model swapping on demand.
-Prompts can contain specific keywords or selectors that guide the image generator to specific models, like the "photo" keyword could trigger the use of a model trained on photos only to produce perfectly photorealistic results.
+Prompts are either fed to an LLM to choose the best "artist" for the job, or they can contain specific keywords or selectors that guide the image generator to specific models, like the "photo" keyword could trigger the use of a model trained on photos only to produce perfectly photorealistic results.
 When using Stable Diffusion 1.5 models, this could mean that even terabytes of models can